Drew-Hammer/segmentation-pipelines/README.md

 2. **Input Requirements**:
    - Choose one of the two input methods:
-     - Place text files in `SLR38 target_directory/`
+     - Place `SLR38 target_directory/` in the current directory
-     - OR create `TRANS.txt` in the current directory
+     - OR place `TRANS.txt` in the current directory
    - Files should be in UTF-8 encoding
    - Each file/line should contain one utterance